 Do you have neck pain, but can’t figure out why?
 This could be the answer.

 For people who have had a fall, sporting injury, or car accident, the reason for their neck pain can be easily understood.
+In these cases, your chiropractor should be able to fix the neck pain without a problem.
 But what about those of us who have neck pain with no history of accident or injury?

 Sometimes the explanation is not so simple.

 Once the more serious causes and conditions have been eliminated, dealing with an annoying “pain in the neck” can be a bit troublesome.
 Without any known cause (or at least one that you are aware of), accurately diagnosing and effectively treating the problem can be quite frustrating.
 When looking to remedy this issue, it is essential to look for possible “self-inflicted” causes of neck pain.

 Here are 5 of the more common mistakes I have found my “neck pain” patients guilty of doing (and how to fix them):

 5 ways to Fix Neck Pain